 One of the main drivers for pay gap reporting is the need to encourage greater pay transparency.
 And there is a clear desire to do even more to address gender pay disparity, with the Government now pledging to require all job vacancies to express a salary range along with calls to stop employers asking about previous salaries – something which is perpetuating the problem and effectively stopping it being a level playing field when it comes to agreeing on a salary for a new role.

 By using payroll and HR software that can facilitate quick reporting, it means that organisations can play their part more effectively, continually assessing what more can be done to ensure gender parity throughout its recruitment, pay, talent development and succession strategies.
+Increased pay transparency within these processes not only helps to address gender disparities but also builds trust within the workforce.

-1. Going beyond gender pay gap reporting
+Going beyond gender pay gap reporting

 And pay gaps are not only a gender-related issue either.
 While they are not currently a legal requirement, the expectation remains that employers are likely to be called upon to report on other pay gaps too, including ethnicity and disability.
 The more wide-ranging the requirements become for pay gap reporting, the more important it will be for organisations to have a robust, efficient and accurate way to quickly pull the necessary data and reports together.
+Conducting equal pay audits can further support these efforts, ensuring that disparities are identified and addressed across all demographic groups.

 Is gender pay gap reporting more complicated than it needs to be in your organisation?